Aines25/Aines25/README.md

 :memo:
 Having spent my entire adult life within professional sports & fitness industrys, In 2021 I taught myself to code. :man_technologist:

-I have experience working within the development industry using HTML, CSS, Javascript, Github, PHP, Bootstrap & Tailwind CSS to create pixel perfect mobile responsive designs from design files using Sketch, Adobe XD & Figma. :nerd_face::iphone:
+I have experience working within the development industry using HTML, CSS, Javascript, Github, PHP, Bootstrap & Tailwind CSS to create pixel perfect mobile responsive designs from design files such as - Sketch, Adobe XD & Figma. :nerd_face::iphone:

 When I'm not coding you can usually find me: